kevinding0218/InterviewDocuments/Q and A/GraphQL.md

 #### RESt vs GraphQL
 - Taken example of getting author information related to author, course, rating and topics
 - For REST
-	- - **Multiple round trips** to collect the information from multiple resources
+	- **Multiple round trips** to collect the information from multiple resources
-	-
+	-  May over fetching or under fetching data resources, meaning we may just want one thing but there is no way to filter out the request, so end up with a whole bunch of data
 	- Example:
 	- 1. we need an endpoint with `/ps/author/<id>`, that fetches the author information for a given id
 	- 2. we need a secondary endpoint with `/ps/author/<id>/courses` to access the courses in the library